Create an Experience Builder app and add widgets

 Configure the widgets

-You'll configure the Business Analyst widget for your health department project by linking it to the map and setting the predefined location.
+You'll configure the Business Analyst widget for your health department project by setting a predefined location on the map.
 You'll also choose the infographic displayed in your app and set a title.

 1. On the canvas, click the Business Analyst widget to select it

-3. Under Location settings, ensure United States is selected and click Set a location.
+2. In the Business Analyst pane, under Location settings, ensure United States is selected.
+Click Set a location.

 Set a location button